-Percentile 10 th 20 th 30 th 40 th 50 th 60 th 70 th 80 th 90 th 100 th Dollar Amount of 2014 AIME \$816 \$1,367 \$1,974 \$2,610 \$3,283 \$4,001 \$4,808 \$5,776 \$7,066 \$8,220 Percent of Maximum 2014 AIME 9.9% 16.6% 24.0% 31.8% 39.9% 48.7% 58.5% 70.3% 86.0% 100.0% Percent Range of AIME 9.9% 6.7% 7.4% 7.8% 8.1% 8.8% 9.8% 11.8% 15.7% 14.0%
+Percentile 10 th 20 th 30 th 40 th 50 th 60 th 70 th 80 th 90 th 100 th Dollar Amount of 2023 AIME \$1,236 \$2,117 \$3,023 \$3,934 \$4,859 \$5,859 \$7,020 \$8,528 \$10,806 \$13,423 Percent of Maximum 2023 AIME 9.2% 15.8% 22.5% 29.3% 36.2% 43.6% 52.3% 63.5% 80.5% 100.0% Percent Range of AIME 9.2% 6.6% 6.8% 6.8% 6.9% 7.5% 8.7% 11.2% 17.0% 19.5%

 The BPC proposal would increase the maximum taxable wage base.
 This would have the effect of increasing the maximum AIME.
-However, it would not affect any of the AIMEs at lower percentiles, because all affected workers already have AIMEs in the top 10 percent.
+However, it would not affect any of the AIMEs at lower percentiles, because all affected workers already have AIMEs in the top 10%.
 The model takes into account the higher maximum AIME when calculating the maximum PIA, but the labels across the bottom of the graphs do not reflect this change.
 The Larson proposal would apply the payroll tax to earnings in excess of \$400,000 and provide a small additional benefit based on these earnings.
 The model does not take these provisions into account because very few workers are affected.

 In each of the graphs, dollar amounts have been adjusted from the base year to the year of retirement corresponding to a particular birth year and retirement age combination.
 Per the assumption described above, the AIMEs, expressed as a percentage of the maximum AIME, remain unchanged from graph to graph.
 For each of these 10 AIMEs, the graphs show the direction and magnitude of the effects of the various proposals for workers with the corresponding AIME.
-The graphs also provide a rough approximation of the proportion of the workers affected in different ways by the benefit and tax changes in the proposals, since the interval between each vertical line represents 10% of retirees whose benefits commence in a given year.
+The graphs also provide a rough approximation of the proportion of the workers affected in different ways by the benefit and tax changes in the proposals, since the interval between each consecutive pair of AIMEs represents 10% of retirees whose benefits commence in a given year.

 The last row of the table above shows the range of AIMEs measured as percent of the maximum AIME for each population percentile.
-A range less than 10% means the AIMEs of the retirees in that percentile are concentrated in a smaller than average range of AIMEs, while a range greater than 10% means the AIMEs of the retirees are spread over a greater than average range.
-The table shows that the range of AIMEs is about average in the lowest percentile, is most concentrated in the 20th percentile, and gradually expands until reaching close to the average again in the 70th percentile.
-The 90th and 100th percentiles include the broadest range of AIMEs.
+A range less than 10% means the AIMEs of the retirees in that percentile are concentrated in a smaller-than-average dollar range of AIMEs, while a range greater than 10% means the AIMEs of the retirees are spread over a greater than average range.
+The table shows that the range of AIMEs is about average in the lowest percentile, is most concentrated in the second percentile, and gradually expands until reaching the broadest range of AIMEs in the ninth and tenth percentiles.
 Thus, retirees' AIMEs tend to be concentrated toward the lower end of the range of AIMEs, but not at the extreme low end.
-Sixty percent of retirees have AIMEs which are less than half of the maximum AIME for 2014.
+More than 60% of retirees have AIMEs which are less than half of the maximum AIME for 2023.